nakst/teak/README.md

 ## Standard library

-*Please keep in mind that some of these functions may be modified slightly as the language in not yet stable.*
+*Please keep in mind that some of these functions may be modified slightly as the language is not yet stable.*

 ### Strings and characters — conversions